 And the answer is I don’t.
 John or I (usually John) runs the dishwasher once a day, but that doesn’t really make much of a dent when you’re cooking 3 meals a day.
 There are a lot of nights where we wash just enough dishes to get supper cooked.
 By week end there are dirty dishes, pots, pans, and utensils on every available surface.

 The upside to all of this is that I’ve gotten pretty good at taking a really dirty kitchen and getting it sparkling clean within one day.
 And I thought I’d share my method with you as part of my January focus on kitchen basics.
 I’m sure there have to be others out there that have this same problem!

 1. Divide you kitchen into 3 or 4 zones.
 Your kitchen sink and surrounding areas should be one zone.
 Divide the rest of the kitchen in whatever way makes sense.
-My other two zones are the stove and surround counters, and the island.
+My other two zones are the stove and surrounding counters, and the island.

 2. Put dirty dishes from Zone 1 into the dishwasher.
 If your dishwasher is not empty, start by emptying it.
 Then put as many dishes as possible from the sink and surrounding areas into the dishwasher and start the dishwasher.
-Your goal is to completely empty the sink, even if that menas you still have dishes stacked on the surrounding counters.
+Your goal is to completely empty the sink, even if that means you still have dishes stacked on the surrounding counters.

 You should only have to handwash a few dishes – ones that are too large for the dishwasher or are not dishwasher safe.
 For instance, this morning I washed my cast-iron skillets and stock pot during this step.

 4. Wipe down the counters in Zone 1 and dry the sink.
 Drain the sink and rinse out any grime.
 Use your wet dishcloth to wipe down the counters.
 Rinse the dishcloth and hang it on the sink spigot to dry.
 Finish up by drying the sink with your drying cloth, which you can then throw into the dirtyclothes.